ihmccreery/sjfnw/docs/tests/test-classes.md

 ## Overview

 See [`intro-to-testing`](intro-to-testing.md) for information about what Python/Django test cases provide.
-This page does over additional things we have added with our own base test case classes.
+This page goes over sjfnw-specific customizations.

 TestCase inheritance (a → b means a inherits b)